GreffMASTER/NAtoms/README.md

 On Windows it should be in `%APPDATA%\LOVE\kleleatoms`
 On Linux it should be in `~/.local/share/love/kleleatoms`

+## How to install
+Download the [latest love file](https://github.com/GreffMASTER/NAtoms/releases/latest) and run it via Love2d executable.

 ## Command line parameters
 `-gw <number>` - change grid width (7-30)
 `-gh <number>` - change grid height (4-20)